nishiviu/code-guide-/ServiceNow-.md

 **Client Scripts have no Condition field.
 This means onLoad() and onChange() scripts run in their entirety every time the appropriate form is loaded.
 To avoid running time-consuming scripts unnecessarily, make sure Client Scripts perform only necessary tasks.**

+**With the use of a client script you can:**
 *With the exception of onCellEdit Client Scripts, UI policies and Client Scripts apply to forms only.
-If you create UI policies or Client Scripts for fields on a form, you must use another method to ensure that data in those fields is similarly controlled in a list.
-You can:*
+If you create UI policies or Client Scripts for fields on a form, you must use another method to ensure that data in those fields is similarly controlled in a list.*

 * Disable list editing for the table.
 * Create appropriate business rules or access controls for list editing.